kurtmckee/listparser/README.rst

 listparser is a Python module that parses subscription lists (also called reading lists) and returns all of the feeds and subscription lists that it finds.
-It supports OPML, RDF+FOAF, and the iGoogle exported settings format, and runs in Python 2.6 and up, Python 3.3 and up, PyPy, and Jython.
+It supports OPML, RDF+FOAF, and the iGoogle exported settings format, and runs in Python 2.7, Python 3.3 and up, PyPy, and Jython.

 listparser is licensed under the terms of the GNU Lesser General Public License version 3 or higher.